- About the Program

 Pass/Fail grades

 UCSF School of Pharmacy does not have a policy regarding pass/fail grades.
 We have always dealt with this issue/question on a case-by-case-basis.
 At this time, we will accept pass/fail grades, without prejudice, for courses taken during the COVID-19 pandemic.
 It has always been our practice to consider grades in the context of numerous other aspects of the application, and an international crisis certainly provides a unique and compelling context.
-We are cognizant of the fact that some undergraduate schools are providing an option for students to take courses either for grades or on a Pass/Fail basis.
-We want to be explicit that applicants should not feel pressured by UCSF School of Pharmacy to choose the graded option, nor do you need our approval.
-Students and their families are facing many challenges at the moment.
-The pressure for grades need not be one of them.

 Online courses/labs